Development of Final Fantasy XV: Announcement

-Versus XIII was originally announced at the 2006 Electronic Entertainment Expo (E3) through a CGI trailer.
+Versus XIII was originally announced at E3 2006 through a CGI trailer.
 The trailer, which showed Noctis advancing on a group of enemy soldiers, was created by Visual Works as a representation of what the development team were aiming for.
-The trailer also featured a quote from William Shakespeare's Hamlet: "[There] is nothing either good or bad, but thinking makes it so."
-This quote was intended to evoke the atmosphere Nomura was aiming for.
+The trailer also featured a quote from William Shakespeare's Hamlet: "[There] is nothing either good or bad, but thinking makes it so", intended to evoke Nomura's intended atmosphere.
 After its initial announcement, the title was absent from multiple gaming events for several successive years, although a video showing an extended version of the reveal trailer was released in 2007 at a fan event.
-Two trailers were released in 2008, including in-game footage at the 2008 Tokyo Game Show (TGS).
+Two trailers were released in 2008, including in-game footage at the Tokyo Game Show (TGS).
 Footage of navigation was shown at TGS the following year in a closed theater.
 Its appearance at E3 2010 was apparently prevented due to multiple technical issues.
 Its final appearance as Versus XIII was at a Square Enix Press Conference in January 2011, appearing alongside other video games then in production.
 Because of its sporadic appearances in the public eye and its absence after the 2011 event, industry commentators labeled Final Fantasy XV as vaporware while it was still known as Versus XIII.
-In June 2012, it was rumored that the game had been cancelled, which was swiftly refuted by Wada.
+In June 2012, there were rumors that the game had been cancelled, but those were swiftly refuted by Wada.
 After that, further rumors emerged claiming that it had either been quietly cancelled, or renamed and shifted to another platform during development.